FlorianJourde/14.fastcode/README.md

 ## About

-Collaborating exercice to lear PHP : making a blog with HTML, CSS, JS, PHP, SQL...
+Collaborating exercice to learn PHP : making a blog with HTML, CSS, JS, PHP, SQL...

 **HTML, CSS, JavaScript, PHP, SQL**